-- \ A minimum grade of 2.2 is required for course to meet graduation requirements. - Attributes of Upper Level Writing Requirement, Clinic, Law Firm Program, or Global Law course requirements will be listed on applicable courses in the Class Schedule. - ^^ Students must take these courses within the first 60 hours. - \\ Students must take at least three credits in Law Firm Program courses for graduation requirements. - \\\ Students must take a minimum of 34 elective credit hours to satisfy the degree requirement of 90 credit hours.
+- Starting in the 2017-2018 academic year, a minimum grade of 2.2 is required for the course to meet graduation requirements.
+For courses completed prior to the 2017-2018 academic year, the minimum required grade was 2.0. - ^ Attributes of Upper Level Writing Requirement, Clinic, Law Firm Program, or Global Law course requirements will be listed on applicable courses in the Class Schedule. - ^^ Students must take these courses within the first 60 hours.

+Students must take a minimum of 34 elective credit hours to satisfy the degree requirement of 90 credit hours.

-Except as provided in section I.B below, any student receiving a grade below the minimum grade required for graduation in a required course must enroll in, repeat, and earn a passing grade in that course.
+Any student receiving a grade below the minimum grade required for graduation in a required course must enroll in, repeat, and earn a passing grade in that course.
 Absent exceptional circumstances, an affected student must retake any such course when it is next offered (excluding the Summer term).
 Upon specific written request by an affected student made at least a week before a term begins, the Associate Dean for Academic Affairs shall determine whether exceptional circumstances are present and, if such circumstances are present, shall waive the requirement that the course be retaken at that time.